 \section{External Optical Crosstalk Calibration}

-The external optical crosstalk (EOCT) effect occurs when photons generated by avalanche electrons in APD escape from that APD and are detected by another APD in a different channel \cite{Ref44, Ref30}.
 This paper presents a methodology for calibrating the EOCT rate and the distribution of EOCT emission angle in the TAO CD by switching the SiPM high voltage and using an LED external trigger to acquire data.

-As shown in Equation \ref{eq5.1}, when all SiPMs in the TAO CD are operational, the electrical pulses generated within a SiPM include photoelectrons produced by the LED, DN, IOCT, AP, and EOCT from other SiPMs.
-Therefore, the charge $Q_O$ consists of contributions from the LED photon signal ($Q_{\rm LED}$), DN ($Q_{\rm DN}$), IOCT ($Q_{\rm IOCT}$), AP ($Q_{\rm AP}$) and EOCT ($ Q_{\rm EOCT}$).
-When other SiPMs are turned off, the charge $Q_C$ only includes LED, DN, IOCT, and AP components.
+As shown in Equation \ref{eq5.1}, when all SiPM channels in the TAO CD are operational, the electrical pulses generated within a SiPM channel include PEs produced by the LED, dark noise, IOCT, AP, and EOCT from other SiPM channels.
+Therefore, the charge $Q_O$ consists of contributions from the LED photon signal ($Q_{\rm LED}$), dark noise ($Q_{\rm DN}$), IOCT ($Q_{\rm IOCT}$), AP ($Q_{\rm AP}$) and EOCT ($ Q_{\rm EOCT}$).
+When other SiPM channels are turned off, the charge $Q_C$ only includes LED, dark noise, IOCT, and AP components.
 Thus, when acquiring "turn on" and "turn off" data over the same time duration, the difference between $Q_O$ and $Q_C$ corresponds to the contribution of EOCT.
-Here, the EOCT ratio is defined as $Q_O$ - $Q_C$ divided by $Q_C$.
+Here, the EOCT ratio is defined as $Q_{\rm EOCT}$ divided by $Q_C$.

-In the TAO CD, the operating voltage of each SiPM is controlled via the high-voltage system.
-Specifically, an SiPM can be turned off by setting its voltage below the breakdown voltage.
-Since the number of active SiPMs in the CD varies before and after SiPM switching, data can not be acquired using the nhit self-trigger.
+In the TAO CD, the operating voltage of each SiPM channel is controlled via the high-voltage system.
+Specifically, a SiPM channel can be turned off by setting its voltage below the breakdown voltage.
+Since the number of active SiPM channels in the CD varies before and after SiPM channel switching, data cannot be acquired using the nhit self-trigger.
 Therefore, an LED external trigger system is employed.
 Since high voltage is applied to a single SiPM tile, the EOCT calibration in this study can only provide tile-level calibration results rather than channel-level results.
 (In TAO CD, each tile corresponds to two channels)